 back to timeline

 Some of the worst abuse took place in India in the early 1980s.
 In May 1984, when IWR published the following article, the system and the perpetrators were well-established.
-Dedicated followers trusted articles like this when they sent their sons to the Indian schools.
+The leaders India, sent us this article, possibly to deflect rumors of child abuse at the ISKCON boarding schools in India.
+Dedicated followers trusted articles like this in ISKCON World Review when they sent their sons to the Indian schools.

 Spiritual city rising in Sri Mayapur

 The gurukula is located just east of the main temple building.
 On entering the gurukula complex, one can readily appreciate the sweet atmosphere and natural beauty of the flower-lined walkways and shade trees, where children can learn about the beauty and simplicity of nature.

 The educational program is divided into two sections, according to Anirdesavapu prabhu, principal of the gurukula.
 In both divisions the emphasis is on the spiritual development of the students.
 The primary level is for children up to age twelve, and concentrates on basic academics such as reading, writing, English, Bengali, Hindi, Sanskrit, math, geography, history, and general studies.
 The secondary level, the Varnasrama College, offers practical vocational training for teenagers.